 The provision of legal poker tournaments in pubs and clubs in the UK is complicated.
-I get asked for advice on this topic quite often, usually in a pub by a person who may have had more to drink than me (although that is unlikely).
+I get asked for advice on this topic quite often, usually in a pub by a person who may have had more to drink than me (ok, maybe not!).
 That person then put’s their own spin on my advice, relates it to another party and I get called a ‘*w$!’ by a social club committee-member.
 So, I thought I would give my interpretation of the gaming law and the code of practice as set down by the UKGC (United Kingdom Gambling Commission).
-This way, the next time I am asked for advice, I can find this article, chuck the inquiring person my phone and get on with my pint.
+This way, the next time I am asked for advice, I can find this article, chuck the enquiring person my phone and get on with my pint.

 When it Got Complicated